Leslie8826/JAVA/BASICS/README.md

+# Basics of Java
-Homework on the basics of java + final project
+This part represents exercises on the subject as well a the final project associated.